ARC-AGI-3: A New Challenge for Frontier Agentic Intelligence: Measuring performance on ARC-AGI-3

 \textbf{We define the metric as follows:}

-For a given level $l$ within an environment $e$, let $a_{l,e}$ be the number of actions taken by the AI agent, and $h_{l,e}$ be the human baseline (defined as the second-best human action count).
+For a given level $l$ within an environment $e$, let $a_{l,e}$ be the number of actions taken by the AI agent, and $h_{l,e}$ be the human baseline (defined as the upper-median best human action count).

 The \textbf{Level Efficiency Score} $S_{l,e}$ is defined as follows: